-Hardly believable, over one hundred years ago the population of Bueyeros was more than two hundred and fifty residents; today there are four residents and the adobe homes have melted-down from exposure to weather.
+Hardly believable, over 100 years ago the population of Bueyeros was more than 250 residents; today there are four residents and the adobe homes have melted-down from exposure to weather.

 Tuda and Jack reside in a thousand square foot small, two hundred year-old home, the only livable adobe building remaining in the village.
 In 2002 the one-bedroom dwelling underwent extensive remodeling and outdoor landscaping.
 The charming home is decorated in rich red and golden tones reflecting the Spanish culture and the Crews family’s rich western heritage.

 Bueyeros Post Office:

 Fond childhood memories fueled determination to save the Bueyeros Post Office and in 2005 the building was shored up in hopes of it lasting another one hundred years.
 The tiny Bueyeros Post Office now awaits transformation into the Bueyeros Post Office Museum (hopefully) by 2015.
 With limited space for housing artifacts, plans include featuring collected interactive historical narratives from elders honoring the early families who settled the community.

 An attached shed once housed a Model T Ford car and provided additional storage for canned goods and supplies sold in the Post Office.
 Discovered under a fallen-in roof, debris and old plaster were thick, hand-laid rock walls now exposed as a testament to stone masons of the era.
 Century-old vigas are highlighted with natural lighting and eclectic ranch furnishings.
 Sporting a new tin roof, windows and doors, the spacious room is restored into a stunning ranch office doubling as a guest bedroom for visitors.

 Families of early settlers in Bueyeros are asked to contact Tuda Libby Crews to share stories or artifacts for the museum.